vickyphang/mariadb-replication-setup/README.md

 <p align="center"> <img src="images/logo.png"> </p>

-The `mariadb-replication-setup` project is designed to deploy `MariaDB master-slave replication clusters` on `Ubuntu 20.04`.
+The `mariadb-replication-setup` project is designed to deploy `MariaDB master-slave replication clusters` on `Ubuntu` (both `focal` and `jammy`).
 This solution is tailored for use on dedicated physical servers, virtual machines, and within both on-premises and cloud-based infrastructures.

 This project currently only facilitates the `creation` of new clusters.